thinkcompany/think_dev-standards/content/git/index.md

   *logical changes* in one commit.
 For example, if a patch fixes a bug and optimizes the performance of a feature, split it into two separate commits.

-* Don't split a single *logical change* into several commits.
-For example, the implementation of a feature and the corresponding tests should be in the same commit.

 * Commit *early* and *often*.
 Small, self-contained commits are easier to understand and revert when something goes wrong.

+* That being said, try not to split a single *logical change* into multiple commits that will not function independently.
+If further consolidation of commits is desired before merging into the main branch, use git rebase or git merge to squash commits.

 * Commits should be ordered *logically*.
 For example, if *commit X* depends on changes done in *commit Y*, then *commit Y* should come before *commit X*.